 - Generate more leads

-Customers feel vulnerable giving their personal information such as email, contact number.
-Strategically placed trust badges, testimonials, and reviews help create a sense of security in the mind of the audiences.
+Customers feel vulnerable giving their personal information such as email, contact number, address, etc. Strategically placed trust badges, testimonials, and reviews help create a sense of security in the mind of the audiences.

 “Earn trust, earn trust, earn trust.
 Then you can worry about the rest.”SETH GODIN